 At last, click the Next button to visit the Exceptions tab.
 This facility is handy when you want to override your custom rule in different situations.
 You can click the Add button to create an exception.

-In case you do not want to create an exception, click the Next button to enter a name and description for your rule.
+If you do not want to create an exception, click the Next button to enter a name and description for your rule.
 It will let you recognize the rule in the future.

 After doing that, click the Create button.
 Now you should see the newly created rule in the Packaged app Rules section.
 In case you want to delete this rule, right-click on it and select Delete.
 Following that, you have to confirm the deletion.